 Yes, we recite the Lord’s Prayer during the Pastoral Prayer portion of the service, along with Prayers of Joy or Concern taken from prayer cards received from worshipers.

 Is there Sunday school?

-Yes, there are Sunday School opportunities for children through adults at 8:30am and 10:00am.
+Yes, there are Sunday School opportunities for children and youth during the 9:30 Sunday Service.

 Do you offer Bible-study classes?